ggonnella/fastsubtrees/docs/CLI.md

 exiting tree representation.
 If the specified node is a leaf node, then only that node it is deleted.
 If it is an internal node, then the entire subtree is also deleted, i.e. the set of all the descendants of the specified node.

+When a node is deleted from a subtree, the attribute values corresponding to that node must also be deleted.
+In order to do that, the user must pass a file containing the path of the attribute files with `--attrs` option, so that the attribute files could also be updated such that the existing attribute values for the deleted node could also be deleted.

 The following parameters are used for the script:
 - `nodeid`: ID of a leaf node to be deleted, or of an internal node, i.e.